juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 ## Alternatives considered

-Alternatives here are discussed in terms of deprecated features which were originally part of the proposal.
+Alternatives here refer to alternate ways the proposal could be implemented.

+### Require associated type definition constraints to be repeated

+An earlier version of the proposal proposed the following:

+"If an associated type is constrained at the site of definition (an example: `Collection`'s `Index` must be a `ForwardIndexType`), those constraints must be repeated in the existential definition.
+However, they do not need to be repeated if the associated type is constrained such that it must be a subtype of the definition site constraints, or a concrete type."

+However, this would make defining simple existentials extremely cumbersome: `Any<Collection>` would become something like `Any<Collection where .SubSequence : CollectionType, .Generator : GeneratorType, .Index : ForwardIndexType>`.

 ### Separate `where` clauses

 An earlier version of the proposal allowed individual requirements to each have their own `where` clauses.
-While this might have improved legibility in certain cases by placing constraints on associated types closer to the protocols they involved, it also made the feature more complex and difficult to understand.
+While this might have improved legibility in certain cases by placing constraints on associated types closer to the protocols they involved, it also made the feature more complicated and difficult to understand.

 ### Binding protocols to identifiers

-An earlier version of the proposal allowed requirements to bind a protocol name to an identifier.
-This was intended as a way to allow users to specify local short names for use in `where` clauses.
+An earlier version of the proposal allowed requirements to bind a protocol name to a local type identifier.
+This was intended as a way to allow users to specify short names for use in `where` clauses.
 However, the usefulness of this feature is debatable (is it really clearer to alias `Collection` to `T`?), and it provides no increased expressive capability.

 ### Simple version of `Any<...>`